Global economy heads into final stretch with diminished momentum

 After a torrid week for stocks, the changing economic outlook will be a topic for Group of 20 leaders when they gather in Argentina, especially given their warnings in March about the damage from protectionism.

-"You have to be aware there is price to pay on growth and traffic," she said.
+"You have to be aware there is a price to pay on growth and traffic," she noted.
 "You need to look at the global supply chain as well.
 If there are tariffs on our US suppliers, it's not good for margins.
-It's a complex world I'm afraid."
+It's a complex world, I'm afraid."

+Last week, the OECD downgraded its global outlook, and the MSCI All-Country World Index dropped almost 3 per cent.

 "Factors related to protectionism, financial market volatility and vulnerabilities in emerging markets are creating headwinds that are becoming increasingly noticeable," ECB chief economist Peter Praet said in Frankfurt on Monday.